ikigailabs/terraform-ikigai-azure-infrastructure/modules/blob_storage/README.md

 ## Usage

-To use the AKS module, the id of a private subnet is needed as input.
+To use the Blob Storage module, the id of a private subnet is needed as input.
 Pass it in using a data source that links to this subnet.

 This is a simple example usage of the Blob Storage module, only setting the required inputs: